 React Native is a good solution if you’re looking for a way to build a scalable application that would run on several platforms fast.
 Thus, you can start with an MVP, attract the first users, and get to the market earlier than your competitors manage to do the same.
 As for now, it remains the core tech for building cross-platform software.

 However, the React Native architecture is not perfect and requires further improvement.
-If you take a look at React Native layout, you’ll see that the framework uses a Bridge to communicate with native modules, which often creates a queue as these two sides are unaware of each other.
+If you take a look at the React Native layout, you’ll see that the framework uses a Bridge to communicate with native modules, which often creates a queue as these two sides are unaware of each other.
 Such a process might create performance limitations that negatively affect user experience.

 To address these and other challenges of the React Native layout, the team introduces regular updates, aiming to streamline developers’ experience.
 The latest massive update took place on July 6, 2020, when the team at Facebook redesigned the entire error, warning, and log system by introducing an updated LogBox.
 Such updates are frequent to come.
 So, if you have React Native in your tech stack, be sure the framework will evolve and become more native and developer-friendly than it was before.